ritikksahoo1/E-Learning/README.md

 # E-Learning System 📚

 Welcome to the **E-Learning System** project!
 This platform allows users to register, explore courses, and enhance their learning experience with interactive features.
-With roles for **Admin**, **Professor**, and **User**, this system supports course enrollment, feedback, quizzes, and more.
+With roles for **Admin** and **User**, this system supports course enrollment, feedback, quizzes, and more.

 ## 🚀 Features